 Churches in the Benefice

 All Saints', Thorpe Bassett St Andrew's, Rillington St Martin's, Scampston St Peter's, Wintringham St John the Baptist, Yedingham St Edmund's, Knapton All Saints', West Heslerton St Andrew's, East Heslerton St Hilda's, Sherburn

 If you wish to talk further about matters of faith and commitment, please contact

-Rev. Judy Duke 01944 758305
+Rev. Joe Kinsella 01944 758989

 ALL SAINTS CHURCH

 THORPE BASSETT

 Benefice of Buckrose Carrs

 A tour around All Saints Church, Thorpe Bassett

 As you enter our Church you came through:-

-1. The Porch.
-Note the Norman carved archway, indicating the early (12th Century) origin of our Church.
+Note the The Porch.
+1. Norman carved archway, the early (12th indicating Century) origin of our Church.
 In the Middle Ages part of the Baptism and Marriage services were held here.
 Coming inside